Value-added tax (VAT)

 Under certain circumstances, excise duty exemptions may apply.
 Some excise-liable goods are subject to mandatory excise stamp marking and labelling.

-Starting with 1 January 2020, the deadline for payment of excise duties for excisable goods placed in tax warehouse has been modified and represents the 25th of the month following the dispatch of excisable goods from the tax warehouse.
+The deadline for payment of excise duties for excisable goods placed in tax warehouse is the 25th day of the month following the dispatch of excisable goods from the tax warehouse.

 Tax on immovable property

 Tax on immovable property is a local tax paid on real estate (i.e. land and/or construction on the land) by the property owner or owner of material rights.
 Residents and non-residents owning real estate located in the territory of Moldova have similar obligations.

 The 0.3% rate on immovable property used for entrepreneurial activity is applied either on the property's estimated value (if such exists) or on its book value, while the maximum tax rate on property used for agricultural activities is 0.1% of the property's book value.